trixi-framework/tutorial-2021-icosahom/unstructured_tutorial/README.md

        Area Sign      1.00000000      1.00000000      1.00000000      1.00000000      1.00000000      1.00000000
 ```
 The third command that prints the mesh statistics to the screen is optional.
 The `box_with_object.mesh` and `box_with_object.tec` files
 are placed into the `out/` by default.
-You can visualize the mesh that was just generated also using Paraview simply
+You can visualize the mesh that was just generated also using ParaView simply
 select "Tecplot Reader" when prompted after opening the `box_with_object.tec` file.
 From such a visualization it appears that the mesh does not have a curved interior boundary, but this is an artifact of plotting software
 combined with using `plot file format = skeleton` in the `RUN_PARAMETERS`.